asesham/CarND/P4-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image10]

+### Perspective transformed image

 ![alt text][image11]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I  have computed a histogram and found peaks in left and right parts of image and formed a rectangle window around those peaks and then stack those windows which follow the line by checking and if the number of points in each window is greater than 50 then change the x position of the window to the mean x position of the points.
-I maintain record of all the points in the window and then used polyfilt() functions to fit a curve to those points.
+I maintain record of all the points in the window and then used polyfit() functions to fit a curve to those points.

-Once I fit a curve in a frame of video, for the next frame I donot repeat the whole procedure but search within the region around the pervious fitted curve
+Once I fit a curve in a frame of video, for the next frame I do not repeat the whole procedure but search within the region around the pervious fitted curve

 ![alt text][image12]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I calculated the radius by the following code which takes care of the conversion from pixels to meters which is implemented in lines 40 through 206 of code cell 16 in my code in `P4.ipynb`
+I calculated the radius by the following code which takes care of the conversion from pixels to meters which is implemented in code cell 12 in my code in `P4.ipynb`

 ```
 ym_per_pix = 30/720 # meters per pixel in y dimension